ietf-wg-masque/draft-ietf-masque-ip-proxy-reqs/draft-ietf-masque-ip-proxy-reqs.md

 the same connection, the protocol SHOULD support multiple independent instances of IP proxying over a given HTTP connection.

+## Statefulness

+The protocol should limit the amount of state a MASQUE client or server needs to operate.
+Keeping minimal state simplifies reconnection in the presence of failures and can facilitate extensibility.

 # Extensibility

 The protocol will provide a mechanism by which clients and servers can add